Our aim is to reduce poverty sustainably, where it is most acute

-Rwanda is divided into districts, sectors, cells and villages.
-A cell typically contains six or seven villages and a council which is elected locally for a five-year period.
+Rwanda is organised into districts, sectors, cells and villages.
+A cell typically contains six or seven villages and has a locally-elected council.

-Working with the districts, Rwanda Action will identify the very poorest cells.
-It will then establish a baseline by visiting all the families living below the poverty line as defined as less than $2 per day, carefully assessing their living conditions and needs
+Working with the districts, Rwanda Action has identified the two most needy cells in which to pilot this approach.
+The two pilot cells are Kinyaga in Rusizi District and Save in Nyamasheke District.
+We established a baseline by visiting families living below the poverty line as defined as less than $2 per day, carefully assessing their living conditions and needs.

-Together with the community and local officials we will devise a plan for helping the poorest people to improve their lives.
-This will include a selection of our established initiatives:
+Together with the community leaders and local officials we devised a plan for each cell to support the poorest people to improve their lives.
+In each cell, this includes a selection of our established initiatives:

-Each community will have a six-month assessment and planning period followed by 18 months of implementation.
+In each cell, we collaborate during a six-month assessment and planning period, which is followed by 18 months of implementation.

-At the end of each year progress in the ten indicators will be measured against the established baseline.
+At the end of each year progress in the ten indicators is measured against baseline data.

 In the third year Rwanda Action will withdraw from direct implementation but continue to monitor and evaluate.